MS in Speech-Language Pathology/PhD in Speech, Language & Hearing Sciences

 - The student must be registered during each fall and spring semester while completing the requirements for the degree.
 To comply with this requirement, a doctoral candidate should become familiar with the University’s reduced tuition provisions for continuing students.
 Doctoral programs must be completed within seven years for post-baccalaureate entrants.

 Continuation into the Doctoral Program

-A student who has successfully deposited his/her thesis with the Boston University Library, has completed all of the MS-SLP academic and clinical requirements with a GPA of 3.5 or better, and who has the continued support of the research mentor will be formally admitted to the PhD program.
+Students who wish to continue into the PhD must apply via the Sargent College online process to be eligible for BU doctoral stipend and tuition remission.
+A student who has successfully deposited his/her thesis with the Boston University Library, has completed all of the MS-SLP academic and clinical requirements with a GPA of 3.5 or better, and who has the continued academic support of the research mentor, plus a projected five-year funding plan via the mentor’s grants, will be formally admitted to the PhD program.
 The degree requirements of the doctoral program are specified in the PhD section.
 Combined program students must meet all of these with the exception of the initial project which has been satisfied by the MS thesis.
-Any credits beyond the 63 required for the MS that are suitable for the doctoral core course or research design credits may be applied towards the 32 credits needed in the PhD program.
+Any credits beyond the 64 required for the MS that are suitable for the doctoral core course or research design credits may be applied towards the 32 credits needed in the PhD program.